scalar-labs/scalardb-samples/scalardb-sample/README.md

 ### Overview

-This is a simple EC site where you can order items and pay them with a credit card.
+This is a simple EC site where you can order items and pay with a credit card.
-This sample application is built on Cassandra since Scalar DB can execute ACID transactions on NoSQL and other databases that do not have ACID transaction capability.
+Since Scalar DB can execute ACID transactions on NoSQL and other databases that do not have ACID transaction capability, we can create the sample application on Cassandra.
-Please note that error handling, authentication processing, etc., are omitted in the sample application since it is just a sample application to illustrate Scalar DB.
+Please note that error handling, authentication processing, etc., are omitted in the sample application since it is just a sample application to explain how to use Scalar DB.

 ### Schema